ThinkAutomation Logo

 GET: solutions

-Get a list of Solutions that the authenticated user has access to.
+Get a list of Solutions and message store message counts for all solutions that the authenticated user has access to.

 Example: http://localhost:9899/solutions